oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

     ],
     placement: auto
 ) <fig-cro-a>
+Fluorescence in all GFPs begins with the absorption of a photon by the chromophore, typically in the blue region of the visible spectrum (\~300 to 500 nm).
+This absorption process is intimately linked to the unique molecular structure of the chromophore.
+The chromophore is formed autocatalytically from three amino acid residues---Ser65, Tyr66, and Gly67---through a series of reactions involving cyclization, dehydration, and oxidation.
+The resulting structure consists of a hydroxybenzylidene imidazolinone moiety, which forms an extended $pi$-conjugated system as shown in @fig-cro-a. wtGFP chromophore has a primary alchohol group (i.e., Ser) instead of secondary (i.e., Thr).

 === Excitation

-This π-conjugated system is crucial for the chromophore's light-absorbing properties.
+The $pi$-conjugated system is a cornerstone of the chromophore's light-absorbing properties.
-The delocalized electrons in the conjugated bonds can be excited by photons of specific energies, corresponding to the energy gap between the ground state ($S_0$) and the first excited state ($S_1$) of the chromophore.
+Photons of specific energies, precisely corresponding to the energy gap between the ground state ($S_0$) and the first excited state ($S_1$) of the chromophore, excite the delocalized electrons in the conjugated bonds.
-The exact absorption wavelength is fine-tuned by several factors that are discussed later: planarity, protonation state, and protein environment.
+Planarity, protonation state, and notably the protein environment, collectively contribute to the fine-tuning of the exact absorption wavelength.

 When a blue photon is absorbed, it promotes an electron from the highest occupied molecular orbital (HOMO) to the lowest unoccupied molecular orbital (LUMO) of the chromophore.
 This electronic transition is predominantly $pi → pi^*$ in nature, reflecting the excitation within the π-conjugated system.